secureblue/secureblue.github.io/content/CONTRIBUTING.md

 ### Building

-- Open terminal in root of your cloned repo.
+- Open a terminal in the root of your cloned repo.
 - Run `bluebuild build recipes/<your custom recipe>.yml`

 ### Testing